geotrieu/shapestd/README.md

 # ShapesTD
-Written and created by George Trieu.
+Written and developed by George Trieu.
-Completely written in C#, and is currently still in development.
+Completely written in C#, using GDI.
+Shapes TD is a tower defense game that involves simple shapes.
+Try and prevent the shapes to get to your stronghold!
+(Blue Square).
+Each tower has its own abilities and rate of fire, so please check below for the specifications of each tower!
 Features:
 * Randomized Maps
-* 4 "stages" of enemey waves
+* 6 "stages" of enemy waves
+* 42 waves total
 * Bosses
 * 5 types of towers with unique functionality
 * Somewhat visually appealing